BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Introduction

 $\bullet$ We implement BMap using Android smartphones and multiple servers.
 It contains various IA modules, such as data collection, privilege control, and user authentication.

-$\bullet$ We evaluate the performances of the existing IA systems enhanced with BMap using large-scale comprehensive simulations and real-world experiments conducted over two years and eight months.
-We give quantitative results on the increase of authentication accuracy and analysis on improved security and usability.
+$\bullet$ We evaluate the performances of the existing IA systems enhanced with BMap using large-scale comprehensive simulations and real-world experiments conducted over four years.
+We give quantitative results on the decrease of the equal error rate and analysis on improved security and usability.
 In addition, the energy consumption incurred by BMap is shown to be small.